-We currently have no sales force and have no experience as a company in marketing or distributing pharmaceutical products.
-If we are unable to expand our marketing capabilities and establish our sales force or enter into agreements with third parties to distribute NUPLAZID, we may not be able to generate product revenues.
+We currently have no experience as a company in marketing or distributing pharmaceutical products.
+If we are unable to expand our marketing capabilities and effectively commercialize NUPLAZID, we may not be able to generate product revenues.

-Our strategy is to build a fully-integrated biopharmaceutical company to successfully execute the commercial launch of NUPLAZID in the United States following regulatory approval.
-While we have established our core commercial team, we do not currently have a complete organization for the sales, marketing and distribution of NUPLAZID and, as an organization, we do not have any experience commercializing pharmaceutical products.
-In order to market any products that may be approved by the FDA, including NUPLAZID, we must build our sales, marketing, managerial, and related capabilities or make arrangements with third parties to perform these services.
-If we are unable to establish adequate sales, marketing, and distribution capabilities, whether independently or with third parties, we may not be able to generate product revenues and may not become profitable.
+Our strategy is to build a fully-integrated biopharmaceutical company to successfully execute the commercial launch of NUPLAZID in the United States.
+While we have established our commercial team and have hired our U.S. sales force, we do not have any experience commercializing pharmaceutical products as an organization.
+In order to successfully market NUPLAZID, we must continue to build our sales, marketing, managerial, compliance, and related capabilities or make arrangements with third parties to perform these services.
+If we are unable to establish adequate sales, marketing, and distribution capabilities, whether independently or with third parties, we may not be able to appropriately commercialize NUPLAZID and may not become profitable.

-Included in our strategy in the United States is a plan to establish a specialty sales force to commercialize NUPLAZID for the treatment of PDP.
-The establishment and development of our own sales force to market NUPLAZID will be expensive and time consuming and could delay any product launch, and we cannot be certain that we will be able to successfully develop this capability.
-We will also have to compete with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.
-To the extent we rely on third parties to commercialize NUPLAZID, we may receive less revenues than if we commercialized these products ourselves.
-In addition, we may have little or no control over the sales efforts of any third parties involved in commercializing our products.
-In the event we are unable to develop our own sales force or collaborate with a third-party marketing and sales organization, we would not be able to effectively commercialize NUPLAZID which would negatively impact our ability to generate product revenues.
+Included in our strategy in the United States is the establishment of a specialty sales force to commercialize NUPLAZID for the treatment of PDP.
+While we have hired our U.S. sales force to market NUPLAZID, we will need to conduct further activities to develop our sales force.
+These efforts will continue to be expensive and time-consuming, and we cannot be certain that we will be able to successfully develop this capability.
+Additionally, even after initial development of our sales force and the commercial launch of NUPLAZID, we will need to maintain and further develop our sales force, and we will be competing with other pharmaceutical and biotechnology companies to recruit, hire, train and retain marketing and sales personnel.
+In the event we are unable to effectively develop and maintain our commercial team, including our U.S. sales force, our ability to effectively commercialize NUPLAZID would be limited, and we would not be able to generate product revenues successfully.